Rattanapatt/python-projects/README.md

-# Python-Projects
+# Software-Projects

 <p style="color:dimgray">
-    This is a collection of my Python projects.
+    This is a collection of my Software projects.
 </p>

 ## Projects